facing-dev/vue-facing-decorator/docs/en/migration/from-v2-to-v3.md

 To migrate from v2, you need to change your project with some break changes.

-In 3.x, decorator `Component` is same to `ComponentBase`, and you should cast class component to vue options API manually, see Breaking changes secion.
+In 3.x, decorator `Component` is same to `ComponentBase`, and you should cast class component to vue options API manually, see Breaking changes section.

 ## Breaking changes